5. External Examining Taught Schemes

 External Examiners on undergraduate schemes are required to complete an annual report which should be submitted by email within 4 weeks of the meeting of the final Examining Board in June; attendance at the final degree awarding board in June is expected.

 External Examiners on taught postgraduate schemes are required to complete two reports; an annual report which should be submitted by email within 4 weeks of the meeting of the semester two Examining Board in June, and a short report submitted at the end of the dissertation component of the degree scheme (November/December).

-Where an External Examiner on taught postgraduate schemes is required to attend the final Examining Board in November/December, in addition to the semester two Examining Board, they are required to submit the appropriate sections in the annual report pertaining to the Examining Board.
+Where an External Examiner on taught postgraduate schemes is required to attend (on a rota basis) the final Examining Board in November/December, in addition to the semester two Examining Board at which attendance is expected, they are required to submit the appropriate sections in the dissertation report pertaining to the Examining Board.

 2. Content of annual report

 The content of the annual report should include sufficient commentary to enable departments to implement recommendations, or support the answers that have been provided in the report.
 Where content is considered incomplete or insufficient the department may ask you to add further commentary.